 - Participation in CAP Proficiency Testing Survey Program.

 - Active participation in the Service Unit QA Program.

 The quality assurance systems within the pathology laboratory shall be designed to insure the quality and appropriateness of laboratory data.

 Each procedure performed in the laboratory must be checked at least daily for its intended reactivity by the use of reference material.
 Acceptable limits for standards and controls shall be established covering the range of clinically significant values.
 Standard deviation, coefficient of variation and other statistical data will be used to monitor the daily operation of the laboratory.
 The laboratory supervisor in collaboration with the clinical director will assist in evaluating the quality control reports on a routine basis.

 - External CAP Proficiency Testing

-Participation in the, CAP proficiency testing program is required.
-Unknown specimens are received at least quarterly from the XAP to be analyzed in the same manner as patient samples.
-Appropriate records must be ma in trained for each. proficiency survey.
+Participation in the CAP proficiency testing program is required.
+Unknown specimens are received at least quarterly from the CAP to be analyzed in the same manner as patient samples.
+Appropriate records must be maintained for each. proficiency survey.
 Any analyte shown to be outside the acceptable limits must have documented response of action taken to resolve the out of limits analyte.